voletiswaroop/react-material-ui-form/README.md

 _material-ui-form_ is a React wrapper for Material-UI form components.
 Simply replace the `<form>` element with `<MaterialUIForm>` to get out-of-the-box state and validation support ***as-is***.
 There's no need to use any other components, alter your form's nesting structure, or write onChange handlers.

 Validation is done with [validator.js](https://github.com/chriso/validator.js) but you can extend/customize validation messages, validators, and use your own validation logic too.
-Steppers (multi-page forms) and conditional form fields are also supported without extra configuration.
+Steppers (multi-page forms) and dynamic array fields are also supported without extra configuration.

 #### use and requirements